Teresa San Román Espinosa

-Teresa San Román Espinosa (1940 – 14 July 2024) was a Spanish anthropologist who developed scientific activities between 1967 and 2010, mainly on Gypsy people.
+Teresa San Román Espinosa (1940 – 14 July 2024) was a Spanish anthropologist who developed scientific activities between 1967 and 2010, mainly on Romani people.

 Biography

 San Román studied history at the Universities of Santiago de Compostela and Madrid.
 At the beginning of her professional activity she focused on archeology issues.
 Shortly afterward she changed disciplines, and decided to study anthropology at the University of London, England, where she obtained her master's degree defending her doctoral thesis (1967), supervised by Phyllis Kaberry (disciple of Bronisław Malinowski) and Mary Douglas.
 From there she dedicated her career mainly to the study of the Romani communities of Madrid and Catalonia, although she also worked with Senegambians and issues related to the elderly.

 Between 1982 and 2010, San Román was a professor of social anthropology at the Autonomous University of Barcelona (UAB).
 She is known for her exhaustive and pioneering studies of the Romani people, a community with whom she also made advances in applied anthropology studies.

 San Román directed the Research Group on Interculturality and Margination (GRIM) and specialized in the study of the Romani people.
 She also researched old age and the Senegambian community.
 She worked on an ethical and professional intervention focused on an intercultural proposal to confront situations of exclusion and social risk.
 She was one of the first academics to propose the distinction between marginalization and culture, as well as the need to carry out differentiated interventions based on values and social cohesion.
 She died on 14 July 2024.